ndbroadbent/ndbroadbent.github.io/README.md

 ## Development

-All development happens on the `source` branch.
-The `master` branch contains the generated static site.
+All development happens on the `main` branch.
+The `gh-pages` branch contains the generated static site.
+The `./public` directory contains another copy of the git repo with the `gh-pages` branch checked out.
+Hugo builds the static site into this `./public` directory, and the changes are committed and pushed.

 ## Docker